johanneskruse/nlp_QA_QG_app/README.md

-# Question Answering & Question Generation App
+# App for Question Answering & Question Generation
 ## Welcome 🏆
 With this streamlit app you are able to play around with state-of-the-art NLP models in an easy user friendly environment.